sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-mcp-setup/cp-mobile-dev-kit-mcp-setup.md

  - **MCP Client**: Embedded in the host application.
 It converts the host requests into the MCP standard and manages communication with MCP servers.
  - **MCP Server**: A service that exposes a specific tool or data source (for example, a GitHub repository, a database, or SAP tools) to the AI system using the MCP standard.

-The **MCP server for Mobile Development Kit (MDK)** is an open-source server built specifically for MDK development.
+The **MCP server for mobile development kit (MDK)** is an open-source server built specifically for MDK development.
 It provides AI agents with MDK-specific knowledge, such as:

 - Best-practice guidelines
 - Project-aware context